AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/11_Exceptions/req.rst

-Statement Coverage shall be assessed correctly for Ada exceptions mechanism as described in Chapter 11 "Exceptions" of the Ada Reference Manual.
+Statement Coverage shall be assessed for Ada's exceptions mechanism as described in Chapter 11 of the Ada Reference Manual.
 In
 particular:

 * ``raise`` statements shall be reported uncovered when unreached,

-* The flow-control effects of implicit and explicit exception raises shall be handled correctly:
+* The control flow effects of implicit and explicit exception raises shall be handled correctly:

-  * statements that don't execute because of a raise shall be reported uncovered,
+  * statements that do not execute because of a raise shall be reported as uncovered,

-  * statements that only execute partially because of an expression evaluation interrupted shall *not* be reported uncovered.
+  * statements that only execute partially because of an interrupted expression evaluation shall *not* be reported as uncovered.

-* The tool shall support user defined exceptions as well as language predefined ones,
+* Statement coverage requirements apply to both predefined and user-defined exceptions.

 * The full set of core SC requirements apply to all the statements within exception handlers.